dainyleen/doggos/README.md

 2. Practiced fetch handling methods
 3. Practiced consuming public web apis
 4. I learned how to wrap fetch methods within Promise.all()
+5. I learned how to use POST method